hargup/intern_diary_2016/notes_from_mailing_list.md

 * Ian Hickson: He works for Google and is a part of CSS working group.

-* Glenn works for Skynav
+* Glenn Adams works for Cox Communications

 * Silvia Pfeiffer Works at NICTA